Graduate Studies in Art History

 Interest in Museums

 Part of the reason I attended Willamette University was my interest in museums.
-Willamette’s affiliation with the Hallie Ford Museum of Art allowed me gain hands-on experience early in my undergraduate career.
+Willamette’s affiliation with the Hallie Ford Museum of Art allowed me to gain hands-on experience early in my undergraduate career.
 I began interning at the museum as a sophomore, continued volunteering throughout my junior year, and was hired as a work-study employee as a senior.
 Following graduation, I was awarded the Center for Ancient Studies Museology Internship, which allowed me to curate my first exhibition from the Hallie Ford’s permanent collection, Ray Trayle: Prints from the Legendary Presses.
 Through these positions, I was able to bring actual artworks into my study of art history and gain a real understanding of how a museum functions and the many career options it offered.

 The Support of the Willamette Community